rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>STRING</span>
 ####Description

-<p>Sets the Code128 ISBT concatenation mode property.
+Sets the Code128 ISBT concatenation mode property.
 This feature allows a pair of barcodes which meet certain criteria defined in the ISBT128 spec to be reported as a single barcode.
-This parameter describes the different concatenation modes available for ISBT128.</p>
+This parameter describes the different concatenation modes available for ISBT128.
 ####Values

 <strong>Possible Values</strong> (<span class='text-info'>STRING</span>):

-* Constant: EB.Barcode.CODE128ISBT_NEVER - String: never
-<p>Will ignore the barcode pair and only output decode data for one of the barcodes.</p>
+* Constant: EB.Barcode.CODE128ISBT_NEVER - String: never Will ignore the barcode pair and only output decode data for one of the barcodes.

-* Constant: EB.Barcode.CODE128ISBT_ALWAYS - String: always
-<p>Will not decode if both barcodes are not present or if one of them can not be decoded.</p>
+* Constant: EB.Barcode.CODE128ISBT_ALWAYS - String: always Will not decode if both barcodes are not present or if one of them can not be decoded.

-* Constant: EB.Barcode.CODE128ISBT_AUTO - String: auto
+* Constant: EB.Barcode.CODE128ISBT_AUTO - String: auto Auto-Discriminate.
-<p>Auto-Discriminate.</p>

 ####Access